Mark Hofmann

 Mark William Hofmann (born December 7, 1954) is an American counterfeiter, forger, and convicted murderer.
-Widely regarded as one of the most accomplished forgers in history, Hofmann is especially noted for his creation of documents related to the history of the Latter Day Saint movement.
+Widely regarded as one of the most accomplished forgers in history, Hofmann is especially noted for his creation of fake documents related to the history of the Latter Day Saint movement.
 When his schemes began to unravel, he constructed bombs to murder three people in Salt Lake City, Utah.
 The first two bombs killed two people on October 15, 1985.
 On the following day, a third bomb exploded in Hofmann's car.
-He was arrested for the bombings three months later, and in 1987 pleaded guilty to two counts of second-degree murder, one count of theft by deception and one count of fraud.
+He was arrested for the bombings three months later, and in 1987 pleaded guilty to two counts of second-degree murder, one count of theft by deception, and one count of fraud.

 Early life

 Mark Hofmann was born in 1954 in Salt Lake City, Utah, to Lucille (née Sears) and William Hofmann (1928–1993).
 He was raised in the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He was a below-average high school student, but had many hobbies including stage magic, electronics, chemistry, and stamp and coin collecting.
+He was a below-average student at Olympus High School, but had many hobbies including stage magic, electronics, chemistry, and stamp and coin collecting.
 Hofmann and his friends were said to have made bombs for fun on the outskirts of Murray, Utah.
 Hofmann graduated 573 in a class of 700.
 According to Hofmann, while still a teenage coin collector, he forged a rare mint mark on a dime and was told by an organization of coin collectors that it was genuine.

 Like many young men in the LDS Church, Hofmann volunteered to spend two years as an LDS missionary, and in 1973 the church sent him to its mission in Bristol, England.
 Hofmann told his parents that he had baptized several converts; he did not tell them that he had also perused Fawn M. Brodie's biography of Joseph Smith, No Man Knows My History.
 While in England, Hofmann enjoyed investigating bookshops and buying early Mormon material, as well as books critiquing Mormonism.
 He later told prosecutors that he had lost his faith in the LDS Church and become an atheist around age 14.
 He had learned that his maternal grandparents had continued to secretly practice polygamy for more than a decade after the church publicly ended the practice (it was not fully renounced until 1904).
 A former girlfriend believed Hofmann performed his mission only because of social pressure and the desire not to disappoint his parents.

 After Hofmann returned from his mission, he enrolled as a pre-med major at Utah State University.
 In 1979, he married Doralee "Dorie" Olds, and the couple eventually had four children.
 Dorie Olds Hofmann filed for divorce in 1987, two years after Hofmann's crimes came to light, and became co-founder of a holistic medicine company.